4PointSolutions/FluentFormsAPI/README.md

 The latest version of the Spring Boot starter and AEM libraries require Spring Boot 4.x, AEM 6.5 LTS (a.k.a.
 6.6) and Java 17/21.
 If compatibility with Spring Boot 3.x and  is required, use [version 0.0.4](https://github.com/4PointSolutions/FluentFormsAPI/releases/tag/v0.0.4).
 If compatiblility with Spring Boot 3.x, AEM 6.5, and Java 8/11 is required, use [version 0.0.3](https://github.com/4PointSolutions/FluentFormsAPI/releases/tag/v0.0.3).

+The Fluent Forms libraries have been tested against each release up to and including AEM 6.5 LTS SP2 and AEM 6.5 SP25.

 See the [Migration Guide](MIGRATION_GUIDE.md) for details about mograting from one version to the next.